ImSakshiRai/EMPLOYEE_MANAGEMENT_SYSTEM/README.md

-EMPLOYEE MANAGEMENT SYSTEM
+#EMPLOYEE MANAGEMENT SYSTEM

 Developed to keep a record of employees
-Technologies used:
-.Python
-Django Framework,Html,Bootstrap
+Technologies used:Python,Django Framework,Html,Bootstrap
 Database-MySql